mortael/script.skinshortcuts/resources/docs/advanced/External editing.md

 ## External Editing

 Skin Shortcuts is based around the user using the management dialog to customise their menu.
-However, there is limited support for aspects of the menu to be edited from outside of the management dialog.
+However, there is limited support for aspects of the menu to be edited from outside the management dialog.

 ## Context menu add-on